CEDStandards/CEDS-Collaborative-Exchange/Contributing.md

 # Contributing
 Contributions are welcome from the community.
-For questions and discussion threads see the [CEDS Community of Practice website]( https://ceds.grads360.org/#program).
+The only requirements for these contributions are that the software interacts with the CEDS Integration Data Store and/or the CEDS Elements repositories and are offered as free and open source.For questions and discussion threads see the [CEDS Community of Practice website]( https://ceds.grads360.org/#program).

 Files and code are provided AS-IS.
 Contact the original developer for questions (contact information should be listed in all README files).